gabrielcostasilva/sa-calc/README.md

 Thus, the code in (1) retrieves the arithmetic operation implementation according to the argument received, and calls the method responsible for performing the calculation.

 ### Extending BaseCalculator
 Finally, we can create subclasses that extend `BaseCalculator` by adding arithmetic operations.
-The UML class class diagram in the figure below shows the class structure.
+The UML class diagram in the figure below shows the class structure.
 The diagram shows that `BaseCalculator` features are extended by `OnlyAdditionCalculator`.
 Besides, each new calculator implementation extends the previous one with a new feature.

 <img src="./package.svg" />